+Component Description

+(1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.

+(2) ₽ Mute light On: Computer sound is off.

+Off: Computer sound is on.

-Component scription (4) மு Power light On: The computer is on.
-Blinking (select products only): T the Sleep state, a power-saving shuts off power to the display as components. nd other unnecessary Off: Depending on your computer is off, in Hibernation, or in Sleep. power-saving state that uses the Hibernation is the
+(3) ۲l১ Power light On: The computer is on.

+0 Blinking (select products only): The computer is in the Sleep state, a power-saving state.
+The computer shuts off power to the display and other unnecessary components.

+Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
+Hibernation is the power-saving state that uses the least amount of power.